Welcome to the

 South Carolina Human Affairs Commission

-The Mission of the South Carolina Human Affairs Commission is to eliminate and prevent unlawful discrimination in: employment on the basis of race, color, national origin, religion, sex, age and disability; housing on the basis of race, color, national origin, religion, sex, familial status and disability; and public accommodations on the basis of race, color, national origin and religion.
+The Mission of the South Carolina Human Affairs Commission is to eliminate and prevent unlawful discrimination in: employment on the basis of race, color, national origin, religion, sex, age, and disability; housing on the basis of race, color, national origin, religion, sex, familial status, and disability; and public accommodations on the basis of race, color, national origin, and religion.

 The South Carolina Human Affairs Commission's Vision is to be well known with a positive image and a mission that is understood and accepted by the public.
 READ MORE

 Accountability -- is being responsible for the proper management of public resources and exercise of authority vested in SCHAC.

 Customer Service -- is treating all stakeholders (internal and external) in a courteous manner.
 One must be responsible, helpful and knowledgeable; and adhere to the agency's mission, values and goals.

 Fairness -- is the equal and consistent treatment of all parties involved in an impartial manner.
 READ MORE